Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ### Azure Security Center

 Azure Security Center is a unified infrastructure security management system.
 It strengthens the security posture of your data centers and provides advanced threat protection across your hybrid workloads in the cloud.
+It provides a centralized view of security recommendations and alerts for your Azure environment, and helps you identify and mitigate potential security threats.

+Azure Security Center is used to improve the security of your Azure resources by providing you with real-time security alerts and recommendations based on best practices and industry standards.
+It can also help you meet compliance requirements by providing continuous monitoring and assessment of your security posture.

 ### Key Vault